 The Japan unit of the East Asian Civilizations Research Centre is comprised of about twenty permanent and post-doctoral members and about forty doctoral students.
-The permanent members are mainly faculty members from Université de Paris, the École Pratique des Hautes Études (EPHE), and the École française d’Extrême-Orient (EFEO).
+The permanent members are mainly faculty members from Université Paris Cité, the École Pratique des Hautes Études (EPHE), and the École française d’Extrême-Orient (EFEO).

 The members of the team all have an in-depth knowledge of the Japanese language and civilization; they exploit sources in the Japanese language and cooperate with multiple Japanese and international research institutions.
 Their disciplinary specialisations cover the fields of history, literature, religions and beliefs, sociology, economics and management, political science, intellectual, technical, and cultural history.